[Canadian Inland Revenuer’s Test, 1879]

 The proof and degree of rectification leaving the beer still is pretty much ready for a barrel, but in many cases the day’s run went into a large pot still and was re-rectified.
 Traditionally, the heads and tails of that distillation run was divided among all the beer charges that would go through the three chambered still.
 When you compare the duration and size of the hearts and tails fraction for the beer still versus rectifying pot still, it almost leads you to believe they recycled abnormal amounts of tails to promote time under heat and reactive distillation.

 Another fraction that was up for grabs was sometimes called leaves water (a Shakespeare inspired term, no doubt).
-This was essentially the stillage of a second pot distillation.
+This was essentially the stillage of a second pot distillation [In some distilling traditions this is confusingly called lees even though no yeast is present].
 In many cases the leaves water smelt of sulfur from decomposed yeasts which is the dreaded tufo we see in Arroyo’s literature.
 If it smelt bad, it was discarded, but if it smelt okay, often it was recycled to the ferment itself.
 In Jamaica, sometimes they use a clever trick and robbed the fatty acids from the leaves water of the retorts with alkaline lime which formed insoluble salts.
 When transferred to the ferment, the fatty acids can be released from the lime by trading places with sulfuric acid.
 Any sulfurous tufo in that water would be avoid.

 [Popular Science Monthly, back in 1886]